v11ncent/TOHacks_TeamEpicGamers/README.md

 # Team Members
-Vincent Corradetti, Brian Campana, Evelyn May, Avery Romeo
+Vincent Corradetti, Brian Campana, Evelyn May, Avery Romano
 # About us
 We are epic gamers